On this page

 - Role: Identified either by type or ID returned from the listing API (opens new window)

-- Principal: Either a group or a user
+- Principal: Either a user, group, or client app

 - Resource (optional): When using target operations (user role targets (opens new window), group role targets (opens new window), or client role targets (opens new window)), the resource can be either an app or a group